digitalservicebund/elterngeldrechner/src/monatsplaner/README.md

 There is no direct dependency on a calculator for _Elterngeld_ on purpose.
 Having dependency inversion/injection allows for higher independence and maintainability.

+Moreover, the domain tries to use strong type-driven-development where possible.
+For example it makes strong use of generics for how many _Elternteile_ are involved.
+Unfortunately, there are some limitations of programming languages.
+In consequence some code is more verbose or type-insecure than it could be.